the-turing-way/the-turing-way/book/content/naming/naming.md

 3. Optional: Play well with default ordering

-Before we dive into the details of waht they mean, let's look at some examples of bad and good file names.
+Before we dive into the details of what they mean, let's look at some examples of bad and good file names.

 | Bad              | Good             |
 | -----------------|------------------|